provocon/coremedia-build-docker/README.md

-This repository contains the necessary parts to create a Docker container with the few required tools to build [CoreMedia][coremedia] Plattform 17nm, 18nm, or 19nm as used in CoreMedia Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces.
+This repository contains the necessary parts to create a Docker container with the few required tools to build [CoreMedia][coremedia] Plattform 17nm, 18nm, 19nm, and 20nm as used in CoreMedia Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces.

 The home of this repository is at [github][github] with an automated mirror at